robinsr/Calendar/README.md

 There is a lot of shared build logic in `/febs` and each version's gulp file simply configures the build system to transform files in a certain way.
 Each build is based on browserify.
 There is both a prod and dev bundle tasks.

+TravisCI builds the JS bundles and runs the unit tests, and only after a successful build does heroku deploy the new version.

 TODOS

 * ~~Vanilla~~